 - Location: just outside Osaka

-You cannot miss the prime natural attraction of this park while you’re here, Minoo Waterfall.
+You cannot miss the prime natural attraction of this park while you’re here, Minoh Waterfall.
 It’s considered one of the most beautiful waterfalls in Japan.

-Insider tip: In autumn, this park is one of the best spots in the Kansai region for fall foliage.
-They generally peak late November and it’s the only time of year you can get momiji tempura (deep fried maple leaves).
+Insider tip: In autumn, this park is one of the best spots in the Kansai region for fall foliage, which generally peaks late November.

 20. Ishigaki Island beaches (Okinawa)